DWTechs/efficient-angular/content/rxjs/observables.md

 ---
 layout: default
-title: Creating observables
+title: Observables
 permalink: /javascript/rxjs/observables/

 ---

-# Observables

-A lazy Push collections of multiple values.
+An observable is lazy Push collections of multiple values.
 It can be compared to other concepts like this :

 |        | SINGLE	  | MULTIPLE       |